-Always keep your epinephrine with you and easily accessible in the event of an emergency.
-Let your travel companions know about your allergies so they know what to do in case of an emergency and where your auto-injectors are located.
+Always keep your medication with you and easily accessible in the event of an emergency.
+Let your travel companions know about your allergies so they know what to do in case of an emergency and where all your medications, including your auto-injectors, are located.

 In the event of an emergency, administer epinephrine immediately.
 It is critical not to delay administering epinephrine.
-Next, contact emergency services for ambulance transport to the hospital emergency department by calling 9-1-1.
-Not all ambulances are equipped with epinephrine, so be sure to inform the dispatcher that epinephrine may be needed.
+Next, contact emergency services for an ambulance transport to the hospital emergency department.
+Dial 1-9-2 for local public health care, or call a private hospital of your choice directly.
+Most public service ambulances are not equipped with epinephrine so be sure to inform the dispatcher that epinephrine may be needed.
 It is important to remain at the hospital for at least four hours of observation because symptoms may return.

 Familiarize yourself with the local emergency services phone number and dialing procedures.
-For example, some hotels may have specific procedures for dialing 9-1-1 from your room.
+For example, some hotels may have specific procedures for dialing 1-9-2 from your room.
 Be aware of your location so that you can give the dispatcher specific information.
 Also, familiarize yourself with where the nearest emergency department is located.
-To find an emergency department near where you'll be traveling, visit portal.salud.gob.mx/contenidos/hospitales/hospitales.html.
+Ask for a recommendation at the hotel where you are staying or from friends that live in Brazil.

-If you currently live in a country with public/universal health care, you may want to purchase insurance prior to coming to Mexico.
-Emergency care can be costly, and you should be able to access funds while abroad.
+Keep in mind that, even though there is a public health care system in Brazil, you may want to purchase international health insurance that covers ambulance service prior to your trip.
+Private emergency care can be costly, and you should be able to access funds while abroad.

-Understanding Food Labels in Mexico
+Understanding Food Labels in Brazil